TrentoCrowdAI/crowdsourcing-checklist/README.md

                Boualem Benatallah and
                Gianluca Demartini},
-  title     = {On the state of reporting in crowdsourcing experiments and a checklist to aid current practices}, booktitle = {Proceedings of the 24th {ACM} Conference on Computer Supported
-               Cooperative Work and Social Computing, {CSCW} 2021}, year      = {2021}
+  title     = {On the state of reporting in crowdsourcing experiments and a checklist to aid current practices}, booktitle = {Proceedings of the ACM on Human-Computer Interaction (PACM HCI), presented at the 24th ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW 2021).
+October 2021}, year      = {2021}
 }
 ```